dcos/dcos/README.md

 $ cd dcos
 ```

 Write a configuration file for the release tool.
-We're going to use a local folder $HOME/dcos-artifacts as a repository for all of the DCOS build artifacts for development / testing.
+We're going to use a local folder $HOME/dcos-artifacts as a repository for all of the DC/OS build artifacts for development / testing.
 Amazon Web Services S3 and Azure Blob Storage can also both be used.
 The storage providers are all defined in `release/storage/`. config/dcos-release.config.yaml has the configuration used for the CI that pushes to downloads.dcos.io.
 ```
 $ cat <<EOF > dcos-release.config.yaml
 storage: